devreads51/devreads51.github.io/source/_posts/2020-2-12-the-rational-optimist.md

 tags: [books, society, optimism, watercooler]
 excerpt_separator: <!--more-->
 canonical_url: "https://www.sandordargo.com/blog/2020/02/12/the-rational-optimist"
+tweet: "Don't worry!
+We've always found a way out of the final destruction.
+But will we keep doing so?"
 ---
 I have a long list of books to read.
 I think I need some improvements to that catalog.
 After I finished reading [The Rational Optimist](https://amzn.to/2NQ0bxs) I'm going to present you now, I questioned myself from where I got the inspiration to read it?
 How did I learn about it?
 <!--more-->